determined-ai/determined/docs/cluster-setup-guide/getting-started.rst

 -  the :ref:`Determined CLI <install-cli>`
 -  a :ref:`Determined cluster <install-cluster>`.

 Install the Determined CLI on your local development machine and install the Determined cluster in your training environment.
-Your training environement can be a local development machine, an on-premise GPU cluster, or cloud resources.
+Your training environment can be a local development machine, an on-premise GPU cluster, or cloud resources.

 ****************************
  Install the Determined CLI